Scholarships

 Fulbright Student Grants

-Fulbright offers five full grants available for US students.
-Full grants include a stipend intended to cover living expenses for 9 months (the academic year), a travel stipend of 1000 USD, a supplemental accident and sickness insurance coverage, and a baggage allowance, which is payable at the end of the stay.
-All fields of study are considered.
+Fulbright offers five full grants for US students, including a stipend for living expenses for nine months (the academic year), a $1,000 USD travel stipend, supplemental accident and sickness insurance coverage, and a baggage allowance payable at the end of the stay.
+These grants are available for all fields of study.

 Leifur Eirkíksson Foundation Scholarships